slaclab/pysmurf/README.md

 ## Documentation
-Documentation is built using Sphinx, and follows the [NumPy Style Docstrings][1].
+Documentation is built using Sphinx, and follows the [NumPy Style Docstrings][1] convention.
 To build the documentation first install the pysmurf package, then run:

 ```
 cd docs/